-Mahonia aquifolium (Tall Oregon Grape) SE
+Mahonia aquifolium (Tall Oregon Grape)

 Plant Description: The state flower of Oregon, this large Mahonia grows upright with irregular spreading branches.
 The holly-like dark glossy green leaves are evergreen and pinnately compound comprised of 5-9 leathery ruffled leaflets, with serrated margins and spiny teeth.
 In certain weather conditions such as cold, sun, and wind, the leaves turn a deep red color.
 Foliage is great for bouquet use.
 The yellow flowers are fragrant and congregate in small spikes on the tips of branches.

 Fruit is dark blue-purple with a resemblance to grape clusters.
 The berries are edible along with the root.
 The root is also used both internally and externally to fight all sorts of bacterial infections. *CONSULT A PROFESSIONAL FOR MEDICAL USE.
 NEVER CONSUME PLANTS WITHOUT PROPER ID*

 - Watering needs: Moderate moisture, somewhat drought tolerant

 - Sun needs: Partial sun or shade is best

 - Soil needs: Moist, moderately acidic soil.
 Can grow in heavy clay.